-Trespassing laws are also applied it cases of disorderly conduct, loitering and situations where homeless people are being harassed.
+Trespassing laws are also applied in cases of disorderly conduct, loitering, and situations where homeless people are being harassed.

 As you can see, these broadly applied statutes require legal experience to unpack and determine what is really going on in any particular criminal trespassing case.

 Every state will have different laws and statutes pertaining to trespassing, but we will provide a general overview of the laws and penalties associated with those who are accused of trespassing on another’s property.
 You will find the best advice on how to address your specific situation by discussing it with an experienced criminal defense attorney in your state.
 They will be able to give you detailed, one-on-one advice about your best course of action to take care of the charges placed against you.

 The reason that you trespassed is important to the legal process in this case.
 If you trespassed with ‘intent,’ i.e., you knew that you were entering private property without permission; the penalties will be more severe.
 If you just wandered onto the property without knowing that you were on someone else’s land, your case may be dropped.